-Whatever the occasion, whether it’s just family gathering, an evening meal, or you’re having friends around, everyone seems to gather in the kitchen.
+No matter the occasion, whether it’s just family gathering, an evening meal, or even if you’re having friends around, everyone seems to gather in the kitchen.
 So, give it a revamp with some quick and easy contemporary design tips, including the latest worktop styles, lighting techniques, and appliance types to transform your kitchen into a modern space, that’s perfect for cooking and enjoying company.

 New kitchen work surfaces

 Worktops are often the first thing we notice and the one thing we use the most in the kitchen, especially if you think of yourself a quite the master chef.
 So, to create a truly modern space, these need to be just right.
 Luckily, there’s a wide variety of modern kitchen composite worktops in various colors and patterns available when we design our modern kitchens, from plain white to zingy orange.

 The real benefit of these surfaces is that they are much easier to look after than natural stones, particularly very porous ones such as marble.
 For a real modern-luxury look, faux marble is also fantastic for providing a protective splashback with less of the expense than real marble.

 Modern and contemporary home décor focuses on sharp clear-cut lines with few protruding attachments that can break the boundary.
 The in-frame construction methods of kitchen cabinet doors that have no handles are contemporary and very resilient — giving this design feature bonus points over others.

 If you’re uneasy about all handle-free doors, you can install a run of classic cabinets and spruce them up with a few petite and sleek bar handles.
 In smaller modern kitchens, the absence of handles conveniently makes the room look larger.
 But it also prevents an overload of attachments that stick out and get in the way in a kitchen with lots of cabinets and units.
 Add cool built-in appliances and top with colorful worktops to enhance the contemporary effect.